 This in-depth guide will tell you everything you need to know about worming chickens.
-Most of the general information also applies to other poultry.
-There is a separate guide for worming ducks here.
+Most of the information also applies to other poultry but there is a separate guide for worming ducks here.

-These days, worming chickens and other poultry is a straightforward process; however, with drug resistance in the news and concerns about the use of drugs in food-producing animals, we should be cautious about routinely using medication.
+These days, worming chickens is a straightforward process; however, with drug resistance in the news and concerns about the use of drugs in food-producing animals, we should be cautious about routinely using medication.

 It helps if we understand how our chickens get worms and when we should (or shouldn’t) be worming our chickens to avoid the indiscriminate use of medicines.